MGSimard/vertexdb/README.md

 <h3>Denying a Report</h3>

-Upon denying a report, the following occurs as a transaction:
+Upon denying a report (and passing Auth+RBAC & validation checks), the following occurs as a transaction:

 1. Verification that the report still exists, and that it is still in a "pending" state (Could've changed since last page refresh).
 2. If no longer exists, throw an error indicating as such - if still exists but no longer "pending", throw an error indicating as such.